domeeno/zetta-dev-blog/domeenoblog/content/posts/hi.md

 <br/>

 Hi there, How are you doing?
-Oh, fantastic? you should keep it up, you're doing great and we can see that.
+Oh, fantastic? you should keep it up, you're doing great!

 Glad you're here, I can tell you something about myself and why I began blogging.
 I'm a software developer, probably just like you, or maybe not, but for one I'm certain - We learn our whole life and just like you I'm learning new things everywhere I turn, intentionally or unintentionally.